-- 3 large eggs, at room temperature
+- 3 large eggs at room temperature

-- Sea salt flakes for dusting, optional (I love this Maldon sea salt flakes.)
+- Sea salt flakes for dusting optional (I love this Maldon sea salt flakes.)

-- To make the crust, crush the graham crackers in a food processor until fine crumbs form.
+- Crush graham crackers in a food processor until fine crumbs form.
+And add sugar and then melted butter and pulse until the crumbs are evenly moistened.

-- Add sugar and melted butter and pulse until the crumbs are evenly moistened.
-Transfer the crumbs into a 9-inch springform pan.
+- Transfer the crumbs into a 9-inch springform pan.
 Press the mixture onto the bottom and up the sides of the pan.
 Refrigerate while working on filling.